prabhavrao23/Multithreaded-Web-Server-with-Thread-Pool/README.md

 **Author:** Prabhav Rao

-I built this project to demonstrate real multithreading in C++ by serving HTTP requests concurrently with a custom thread pool.
-I focused on correctness, simplicity, and measurable throughput gains over a single threaded baseline.
+I built this project because I wanted to understand how real web servers manage many clients at once.
+Most frameworks hide the concurrency and networking details, so I challenged myself to design a server from scratch in C++ with sockets and a custom thread pool.

 ## Features
 - Thread pool that runs request handlers concurrently